 On its own, this sentence might not make us curious, but we know this post is about writer’s block, and this context makes this sentence fascinating.
 Why did he quit writing?
 And how did he get started again?
 Can I learn something from what the author went through?

 Another blog post by Sager—about being an artist in fractious times—starts with the sentence:

 I became an artist at the age of 13, when a tear gas canister careened off the cracked asphalt of Reade Street in downtown Baltimore and skidded toward my feet, billowing gray smoke.

-I don’t recommend writing a long first sentence because they’re hard to pull off and keep readers engaged, but Sager immediately got me: How did he became an artist at the age of only 13?
+I don’t recommend writing a long opening sentence because they’re hard to pull off and keep readers engaged, but Sager immediately got me: How did he became an artist at the age of only 13?
 And why was he in this dangerous situation?
 And what has the tear gas to do with being an artist?
 These questions keep me reading on.